-EET Area of Scrutiny : The use of the Core Areas Wild Land mapping produced by Scottish Natural Heritage (SNH) as a key tool to inform future planning for wind farm development and more clearly identifies areas to be protected.
+The Core Areas of Wild Land (CAWL) map produced by Scottish Natural Heritage (SNH) is a key tool to identify areas to be protected and to inform future planning for wind farm developments.

 Whilst the aim of reviewing NPF3 and SPP together is worthwhile, the scale of the task and the time constraints may have led to some confusion over which proposals should be in which document.
 The CAWL map should be included in the NPF3 as it is about spatial issues and it should also be referenced in the Natural Heritage part of SPP as an asset to be protected.
 This is crucial to maintaining protection for the environment of Scotland's wild land, our tourist based economy and the societal benefits of these areas to health in its broadest context.
+A YouGov poll of 1119 scots adults for the John Muir Trust in June 2013 found that 51 per cent of people in Scotland would be 'less likely to visit a scenic area which contains large-scale developments (e.g. commercial wind farms, quarries, pylons)'.
+Tourism in Highland Local Authority area equates to 12,400 full time jobs.
+A drop of 3% in tourist numbers would equate to 372 full time equivalent jobs lost; Source: Visit Scotland 'Tourism in Scotland's Regions 2012', published September 2013

 We hope the committee and Parliament consider the wider context of Wild Land and Scotland's best landscapes rather than just focus on onshore wind developments and possible constraints.